Roasted Pork Tenderloin with Blackberry Hoisin Sauce

 roasted pork tenderloin sliced on a cutting board

+Oven Roasted Pork Tenderloin is one of the simplest, tastiest, impressive meals you’ll ever make!
 How easy you may ask?
-To make Roasted Pork Tenderloin, we place it in a water/salt/ brine for 20 minutes which ensures 110% tender pork!
+To make, we place the pork in a water/salt/ brine for 20 minutes which ensures 110% tender pork.
 They don’t call it pork tenderloin for nothing!

-While the pork is tenderizing, its Blackberry Hoisin Ginger time!
-This glaze seriously takes 5 minutes to make without any skill involved!
-Simply saute garlic, ginger and red pepper flakes, then stir in blackberry preserves, hoisin sauce and red wine vinegar then cook until heated through – that’s it!
+While the pork is tenderizing, its Blackberry Hoisin Ginger time.
+This glaze takes only 5 minutes to make without any skill involved.
+Simply sautรฉ garlic, ginger and red pepper flakes, then stir in blackberry preserves, hoisin sauce and red wine vinegar then cook until heated through – that’s it!

-One of the simplest, tastiest, impressive meals!
-This Roasted Pork Tenderloin is great for special occasions or anytime you have company over, or simply anytime you need a sweet and spicy, blackberry smothered, melt in your mouth, pork tenderloin fix!
+This Roasted Pork Tenderloin is great for special occasions or anytime you have company over, or simply anytime you need a sweet and spicy, blackberry smothered, melt in your mouth, pork tenderloin fix.

 pork loin vs pork tenderloin